MikFa/RamTector/README.md

-This program is not functional yet.
+This program is not fully functional yet.

-Switching process monitoring "soloution".
-Will have to redo a large part of the process monitoring code
+It is a watch list that inspects the programs on the users system for CPU/Ram usage.

+It is mainly an attempt to capture how many system resources chrome uses since it is split up in so many processes.

+A program that does not require intricate knowledge about how to use powershell and similar tools in windows.